piazzai/cvless/README.md

 ## Local development

-The `demo` folder includes a docker-compose file that allows you to quickly setup a container running Jekyll.
+The `demo` folder includes a `docker-compose.yml` file that allows you to quickly setup a container running Jekyll.
 If you don't already have Docker and Docker Compose installed, you can install them using the following guides:

 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/)